For your free copy of

 Step 1

-You will need a piece of ribbon about 20cms long.
+You will need a piece of ribbon about 20cms long, but it doesn't matter if it is longer

-Use silk, taffeta, patterned, plain or any you have in your stash.
+Use silk, taffeta, patterned, plain or in fact any that you have in your stash.

-The one I have used here is a cream organza.
+The one I have used here is a delicate cream organza.

 Step 2